Small Kit with Big FunctionalityBy Ryan Winters

 There are many reasons to build your own Arduino circuit on a breadboard or PCB.
-It takes less space, projects don't always require every pin to be used on the I/O headers, or maybe you won't be using a shield, but you still want Arduino as the brain of your project.
+It takes less space, projects don't always require every pin to be used on the I/O headers, or maybe you won't be using a shield but you still want Arduino as the brain of your project.
 The following steps will outline how to assemble the circuit on a breadboard.
-I am borrowing the majority of the walk-through from the Arduino site and recommend you purchase Jameco's Make Your Own Arduino kit.
+I am borrowing the majority of the walk-through from the Arduino site and recommend you purchase Jameco's Barebones Arduino Circuit Kit.
 You can order the components separately or save a little money by ordering this kit.
+The breadboard is not included in the kit.

 (broadboard not included)